krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 QCRAM uses a hybrid absolute-relative indexing approach.
 The prefix defined in
-{{absolute-index}} is used by the decoder to interpret all subsequent HPACK instructions at absolute postitions for indexed lookups and insertions.
+{{absolute-index}} is used by the decoder to interpret all subsequent HPACK instructions at absolute positions for indexed lookups and insertions.
 It is also used for evictions ({{evictions}}).

 As was defined in {{overview-hol-avoidance}} case 3, the encoder has the